bbbrrrkkk/magic-square-game/README.md

     <summary><strong style="color:skyblue">Screenshot:</strong></summary>
     <img src="./docs/images/screenshot-01-intro.png" alt="intro-container"/>
     </details>
-  - The Introduction pane welcomes the user to the site and features a call to action.
+  - The Introduction pane welcomes the user to the site and features a clear call to action.
   - I originally planned a site logo, however ultimately I used a text logo; this logo animates when the user hovers over it and adds to overall identity of the site.